cu-swe4s-fall-2023/assignment-2-python-refresher-FahsaiNak/README.md

 ### Usage Example

-The file named run.sh includes three examples of running print_fires.py, one that works and two that give errors as shown below
+The file named run.sh includes three examples of running print_fires.py, one that works and two that give errors as shown below:

    ```sh
    ./run.sh